Data centers and Entergy

 These companies are also committed to investing in the people and communities in which they are located – better workforce development and training resources, investments in STEM education, and charitable contributions that directly serve residents.

-For example, as part of our service agreement, Meta has pledged to annually match $1 million in shareholder contributions to The Power to Care, our bill payment assistance program for vulnerable customers, and to provide funds to improve educational resources in the state of Louisiana through their Data Center Community Action Grant program.
+For example, as part of our service agreement, Meta has pledged to annually match $1 million in shareholder contributions to The Power to Care, our bill payment assistance program for vulnerable customers, and to provide funds to improve educational resources in the state of Louisiana through its Data Center Community Action Grant program.

 We work with state leaders and economic development organizations to help recruit new projects from the world’s leading tech companies to our service areas.
 These companies are driving the future of digital innovation, shaping how billions of people across the globe live, work and connect online every day.